-Suspicion of epilepsy is an indication for an urgent referral to a pediatric or child neurology care unit.
-Diagnosis of epilepsy is based on medical history and clinical examination, supplemented with EEG, brain imaging and laboratory tests.
+Treatment of childhood epilepsy is based on exact diagnosis of seizure types, etiology and possible epilepsy syndrome.
+The treatment is targeted on long-term seizure control and prevention of cognitive problems caused by epilepsy, without significant harms and with good quality of life.
 Antiepileptic medication is usually initiated after the second epileptic seizure.
 Drug choice is based on seizure type and epilepsy classification.
+Surgical treatment options should be considered in children with drug-resistant epilepsy.
 Some children with epilepsy may benefit from ketogenic diet.
-Surgical treatment options should be considered in children with drug-resistant epilepsy.
 Acute treatment for febrile seizures follows the same principles as treatment of epileptic seizures, but long-term preventive anticonvulsants are not recommended.